bckenstler/CLR/README.md

 ## Report

-`CyclicalLR()` keeps track of learning rates at specific training iterations.
+`CyclicLR()` keeps track of learning rates at specific training iterations.
 This is what generated the plots above.
 This list of `(lr, iteration)` tuples is stored in the `record` attribute.

 Note: iterations in the record is the running training iterations; it is distinct from the cycle iterations and does not reset.
 This allows you to plot your learning rates over training iterations, even after you change/reset the cycle.